 The SCC released its findings and noted its support for the Carver or Railroad routes in April.
 Prince William officials had 60 days to respond and did so by sending this letter to Dominion Energy.

-The data center is said to be owned and operated by Amazon, Inc. will require 97% of the electricity piped in from the new line to operate.
+The data center is said to be owned and operated by Amazon, Inc.

 Does the data center need all that electricity to start with?